bitwarden/passwordless-docs/src/guide/getting-started.md

 That's all that is required to get started with Passwordless.
 There will be more to explore however, see our other API endpoints.

+## Using Autofill / Conditional UI

+The browser can present webauhtn credentials in input fields, making it easy to migrate to using passkeys.